tutus06/movie_searcher/README.md

 Thanks to the moviedb gem this app scrapp the movie name, released date and photo you just looking for.

-You can visit it there : [enjoy](https://moviesearcher06.herokuapp.com/) !
+You can visit it [here](https://moviesearcher06.herokuapp.com/)

-Released by THP Nice crew.
+Made with ❤️ by THP Nice !